angelhodar/simple-tasks-manager-vue/README.md

    npm run test:unit
    ```

+   > Unit tests cant be executed at the moment because of an [issue](https://github.com/nuxt/ui/issues/3213) with Nuxt UI.
+It could be solved by moving the UI library to something like [shadcn-vue](https://www.shadcn-vue.com/docs/installation/vite.html), which is also based on Tailwind (no v4 support at the moment) and Reka-UI.

 * **Run end-to-end tests with Cypress in development mode (against the dev server):**
    ```sh
    npm run test:e2e:dev